 • Send a paper application to your local Department of Social Services (mailing may take longer than other application methods).

 If you have questions about long-term care, reach out to the Local Area Agency on Aging, known as the Senior Services of Southeastern Virginia for the area.
 They offer resources for meals, transit, wellness classes, and more.
-They also have an ombudsman on staff that can help counsel you through Medicaid questions.
+They also have a state official called an “ombudsman” on staff that can help counsel you through Medicaid questions.

 Virginia Beach resident Medicaid resources